kit-cn-cms/DRACO-MLfoy/train_scripts/README.md

 - only change DNN training class `dnn = DNN.DNN([...])` properties
 	- `eval_metrics`
-	- `test_percentage` percentage of samples used to test others are changed with parser options!
+	- `test_percentage` percentage of samples used to test

+  others are changed with parser options!

 ## Usage
-To execute with default options us
+To execute with default options use
 ```bash
 python train_template.py
 ```